PGScatalog/pgs-harmonizer/README.md

     # GRCh38
     python Harmonize.py -id PGS000015 -loc_scorefiles test_data/ -build GRCh38 -loc_hmoutput test_data/
     python Harmonize.py -id PGS000065 -loc_scorefiles test_data/ -build GRCh38 -loc_hmoutput test_data/
-## Current options
-<pre>$ python ./Harmonize.py -h
-usage: Harmonize.py [-h] -id PGS###### -build GRCh## [-loc_scorefiles DIR]
-                    [-source_build GENOMEBUILD] [-cohort_vcf COHORT]
-                    [--var2location] [--addOtherAllele] [--ignore_rsid]
-                    [--gzip]

-Harmonize a PGS Catalog Scoring file (PGS######.txt.gz) to a specific genome build.

-optional arguments:
-  -h, --help            show this help message and exit -id PGS######         PGS Catalog Score ID
-  -build GRCh##         Target genome build choices: 'GRCh37'or GRCh38' -loc_scorefiles DIR   Root directory where the PGS files are located,
-                        otherwise assumed to be in: ../pgs_ScoringFiles/ -source_build GENOMEBUILD
-                        Source genome build [overwrites information in the scoring file header] -cohort_vcf COHORT    Cohort VCF: Used to check if a variant is present in the genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous (multiple potential alleles) -loc_hmoutput DIR     Directory where the harmonization output will be saved (default: hm_coords/) --var2location        Uses the annotations from the var2location.pl script (ENSEMBL SQL connection) --addOtherAllele      Adds a other_allele(s) column for PGS that only have a recorded effect_allele --addVariantID        Returns a column with the ID from the VCF corresponding to the match variant/allele(s) --ignore_rsid         Ignores rsID mappings and harmonizes variants using only liftover --author_reported     Replaces unmappable variants (hm_code = -5) with the author-reported code (hm_code = 0)
-  --skip_strandflips    This flag will stop the harmonizing from trying to
-                        correct strand flips
-  --gzip                Writes gzipped harmonized output</pre>

 ## pseudocode (adapted from GWAS Catalog [README](https://github.com/EBISPOT/sum-stats-formatter/blob/master/harmonisation/README.md))
 <pre>READ/PARSE PGS Scoring File and headers